 6. Soup and broths

-It may not be the obvious choice when looking for ideas on what to cook in a turkey fryer, but their large capacity and high heat lend themselves well to making soups and broths.
+It may not be the obvious choice when looking for ideas on what to cook in a turkey fryer, but its large capacity and high heat make it well-suited to making soups and broths.

-Throw in all your vegetables, water, and cream – depending on what you're making – bring to a boil and cook until all the flavors have infused.
+Add all your vegetables, water, and cream—depending on what you're making—bring to a boil and cook until all the flavors have infused.
 You can also use your turkey fryer to make broth or gravy with water and leftover bones.

-The only downside is that turkey fryers typically get a lot hotter than slow cookers or pots on the stove, and it's harder to control the temperature.
-This shouldn't be a problem, though, if you keep an eye on your soup or broth and stir it regularly.
+The only downside is that turkey fryers typically get hotter than slow cookers or pots on the stove, and it's harder to control the temperature.
+However, this shouldn't be a problem if you keep an eye on your soup or broth and stir it regularly.

 7. Seafood broils

-The large capacity of the turkey fryer also allows you to make seafood broil with a generous mix of shrimp, crabs, potatoes, corn, and sausages.
+The turkey fryer's large capacity also allows you to make seafood broil with a generous mix of shrimp, crabs, potatoes, corn, and sausages.

 Instead of oil, fill the turkey fryer with water, bring it to a boil, and add all of your seafood broil ingredients, spices, and seasoning at once.

-Top tip: Add garlic butter and a squeeze of lemon juice to take your seafood broil to the next level.
+Top tip: Add garlic butter and a squeeze of lemon juice to elevate your seafood broil.

 8. Apple cider or mulled wine

 A sweet take on the savory broth, you can use your turkey fryer to make batches of warm apple cider or mulled wine.
-This is a particularly great choice if you have an outdoor turkey fryer and are hosting large yard parties.
+This is a great choice if you have an outdoor turkey fryer hosting large yard parties.

-You can just use the turkey fryer to keep the cider or wine warm, or you can add in spices like cinnamon, cloves, and star anise, as well as fruits like oranges and lemons to create a warming, flavorsome and festive brew.
+You can just use the turkey fryer to keep the cider or wine warm, or you can add spices like cinnamon, cloves, and star anise, as well as fruits like oranges and lemons, to create a warming, flavorsome, and festive brew.

 9. Fruit fritters